orlamadden/personafy/README.md

 #### Font

 Roboto from Google Fonts was the font choice for this project.
 I opted for Roboto due to legibility on all devices and it's professional look.
-It's simple,easy for users to read and has a vast selection of font weights and font styles that can be implemented if necessary.
+It's simple, easy for users to read and has a vast selection of font weights and font styles that can be implemented if necessary.

 #### Colours

 For this project, I kept design and color to a minimum so users could focus on the core functionality of the website.
 The primary colours of the website is blue, white and light grey.
-The colour blue tends to be used for websites that are trusthworthy and want to give the impression of a professional look and feel, that's why I chose blue.
+The colour blue tends to be used for websites that are trusthworthy and want to give the impression of a professional look and feel, that's why it was chosen.
 The light colours of white and grey help the blue to stand out more when it is used.

 ![https://res.cloudinary.com/orla2020/image/upload/v1595092085/milestone-three/MS3-color-palette_j1zjz4.png](https://res.cloudinary.com/orla2020/image/upload/v1595092085/milestone-three/MS3-color-palette_j1zjz4.png)